What are they?

 The approach of the Acropolis Museum and the British Museum are complementary: the Acropolis Museum provides an in-depth view of the ancient history of its city, the British Museum offers a sense of the wider cultural context and sustained interaction with the neighbouring civilisations of Egypt and the Near East which contributed to the unique achievements of ancient Greece.

 Today all surviving examples of decoration from the Parthenon are found in museums; there are fragments in Paris, the Vatican, Copenhagen, Munich, Vienna and Würzburg.

 Of the 50% of the original sculptures that survive, about half are in the British Museum and half in Athens.

 The following books provide good introductions to the Parthenon and its sculptures:

-- Greek Architecture and its sculpture in the British Museum, Ian Jenkins (British Museum Press, 2006)
+- Ian Jenkins, Greek Architecture and its Sculpture in the British Museum (British Museum Press, 2006)

-These titles, and others, are available in the British Museum shop.
+These titles, and others, are available in the British Museum Book Shop.